 On the sidebar, scroll down to the Personalize section and click on the

 On the Theme customizer bar, scroll down to Widgets and click the same.
 This opens the Widget customizer bar.

 Note: The default sidebar is an entity inherent to this specific theme.
 The availability of customizable widget areas differs from theme to theme.

 Click the Widget area that you wish to customize.
 This opens a bar that allows you to add a Widget of your choice.

 Paste the code snippet in the content section of the Widget and click on Done.
 This will run the code and web forms will be embedded on your WordPress.com website.

 button on top of your WordPress.com page to save the changes.
 This is how your Web form will look like:

 Accessing Contacts generated through Web forms:

-Whenever a website visitor fills your form, He/She will have to fill all the fields provided in order to make a submission.
+Whenever a website visitor fills your form, they will have to fill in all the fields provided to make a submission.
 Here's how a completely filled form appears: